-Band procedure when assisting and/or supporting the midwife/midwifery team agreer regulation and and agreed ways of working and regulations/legislation in relation to a delegated task, intervention and/or procedure when assisting of equipment and/or materials /or resources in relation to a egated task, intervention and cedure when assisting and/or porting the midwife/midwifery Processing, recording, reporting and storing data and/or handling information in relation to a delegated task, intervention and procedure when assisting and/or supporting the midwife/midwifery team with clinical tasks and/or treatments and/or provision of care and support 1 1 The student p demonstrates basic knowledge and understanding of the delegated tasks, interventions and procedures when assisting and/or supporting the midwife/midwifery team, that is fragmented throughout the student's practice.
-1 The student demonstrates minimally effective application of the delegated tasks, interventions and/or procedures that is rarely in line with best practice and agreed ways of working.
-The student's adherence to the appropriate regulations/legislation is poor, working in a way that is minimally within the scope of their role and responsibilities.
-The student demonstrates poor use of the equipment and/or materials and/or resources, which are rarely applied with accuracy and precision.
-The student monitors and maintains equipment and/or materials and/or resources with limited effectiveness and rarely ensures that equipment and/or materials and/or resources are available, correctly located and calibrated as applicable.
-The student processes, records, reports and stores data and/or handles information in a minimally effective and clear way when assisting and/or supporting the midwife/midwifery team with clinical tasks and/or treatments and/or provision of care and support.
+Band unde task, proce onstration of knowledge and erstanding of the delegated intervention and/or edure when assisting and/or orting the midwife/midwifery agre regu to a and/ and/ lication of best practice, eed ways of working and lations/legislation in relation delegated task, intervention or procedure when assisting or supporting the wife/midwifery team Use of equipment and/or materials and/or resources in relation to a delegated task, intervention and procedure when assisting and/or supporting the midwife/midwifery team Processing, recording, reporting and storing data and/or handling information in relation to a delegated task, intervention and procedure when assisting and/or supporting the midwife/midwifery team with clinical tasks and/or treatments and/or provision of care and support Mark Descriptor Mark Descriptor Mark Descriptor Mark Descriptor understanding of the delegated tasks, interventions and procedures when assisting and/or supporting the midwife/midwifery team, that is fragmented throughout the student's practice. of the delegated tasks, interventions and/or procedures that is rarely in line with best practice and agreed ways of working.
+The student's adherence to the appropriate regulations/legislation is poor , working in a way that is minimally within the scope of their role and responsibilities. and/or materials and/or resources, which are rarely applied with accuracy and precision.
+The student monitors and maintains equipment and/or materials and/or resources with limited effectiveness and rarely ensures that equipment and/or materials and/or resources are available, correctly located and calibrated as applicable. handles information in a minimally effective and clear way when assisting and/or supporting the midwife/midwifery team with clinical tasks and/or treatments and/or provision of care and support.
 The student rarely processes, records, reports and stores data and/or handles information in line with local and national policies, keeping little relevant information confidential and rarely supports others to do so.
-0 No e evidence demonstrated or nothin ng wo orthy of credit.

-Band Won man-centred care Comr munication Health and safety Mar k Descriptor Mark Descriptor Descriptor 4 4 The student demonstrates highly effective woman-centred care, ensuring that an excellent standard of safe and high-quality care that maintains privacy and dignity, is always provided.
-The student demonstrates highly effective communication skills, when assisting and/or supporting the midwife/midwifery team with delegated tasks, interventions and procedures.
+Band Woman-centred care nunication Healt h and safety Mark Descriptor Mark Descriptor Descriptor 4 4 The student demonstrates highly effective woman-centred care, ensuring that an excellent standard of safe and high-quality care that maintains privacy and dignity, is always provided.
+4 The student demonstrates highly effective communication skills, when assisting and/or supporting the midwife/midwifery team with delegated tasks, interventions and procedures.
 4 The student's adherence to and compliance with health and safety regulations and guidelines that ensure the safety of all within the maternity/birthing environment is excellent .
-The student demonstrates an excellent understanding of and adherence to current standards, policies and frameworks, demonstrating exceptional core values of care when assisting and/or supporting the midwife/midwifery team with delegated tasks, interventions and procedures.
-The student ensures that communication used is always sensitive, compassionate and respectful and responds to verbal and non-verbal cues highly effectively , to enhance the experience and meet the needs of the woman and their partner/families, as appropriate.
-The student always ensures a clean and safe environment is maintained, demonstrating highly effective infection prevention and control procedures, when assisting and/or supporting the midwife/midwifery team with delegated tasks, interventions and procedures.
+The student demonstrates an excellent understanding of and adherence to current standards, policies and frameworks, demonstrating exceptional core values of care when assisting and/or supporting the midwife/midwifery team with delegated tasks, interventions and The student ensures that communication used is always sensitive, compassionate and respectful and responds to verbal and non-verbal cues highly effectively , to enhance the experience and meet the needs of the woman and their partner/families, as appropriate.
+The student always ensures a clean and safe environment is maintained, demonstrating highly effective infection prevention and control procedures, when assisting and/or supporting the midwife/midwifery team with delegated tasks, interventions and procedures. procedures.
 The student uses technical language with accuracy and always demonstrates active listening.
 The student is fully aware of their own limitations and always works within them to safeguard the woman's wellbeing.